FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 • if background connectivity is available, synchronisation resumes without your intervention.

 In other words: the only scenario in which a pending operation is lost is uninstalling the app before synchronisation.
-If you see an operation with "queued" status in history, simply open the app while online for a moment — the operation will reach the server.
+If you see an operation with "queued" status in history, simply open the app while online for a moment — and the operation will reach the server.

 Privacy — pending operations stay on the device

 While an operation is in the queue, it does not leave your phone.
-That is a direct consequence of the local-first model — what you gave, to whom and when, is stored inside the operating-system sandbox, protected by biometric screen lock (Face ID / Touch ID).
+That is a direct consequence of the local-first model — what you dispensed, to whom and when, is stored inside the operating-system sandbox, protected by biometric screen lock (Face ID / Touch ID).
 Only synchronisation moves the operation to the mojApteczka cloud in the EU (Frankfurt, AWS).

-If you lose a phone without signal, even the last few minutes of administration records (still unsynchronised) remain encrypted inside the iOS sandbox.
+If you lose a phone without signal, even the last few minutes of dispensing records (still unsynchronised) remain encrypted inside the iOS sandbox.
 That is the same protection standard we apply to offline SmPC documentation and the pharmacy map.

 Availability